n3s0/n3s0.github.io/_posts/2021-12-13-another-blog.md

 ---
 title: "New Blog"
-date: 2021-12-14"
+date: "2021-12-14"
+classes: "wide"
-exerpt: "Starting another a new blog for programming."
+excerpt: "Decided to start another blog catered to programming."
-classes: wide
 categories:
+- "blog-updates"
+tags:
+- "generic"
-  - "post"
+- "blog-updates"
 ---

 So, I decided to create another one.
 Another blog that is.
-Figured it'd be good to separate different hats with different platforms.
+Figured it'd be good to separate different hats on different platforms.
 The idea behind this one is my journey while I learn different programming languages and concepts.
 I've done some of it to solve problems for CTFs in my other blog [n3s0 || info](https://n3s0.gitlab.io/).
 Though, I thought maybe it'd be best to make that into it's own little niche.
 There are some CTFs I've played on there